-Developing countries should demand fair globalisation which ensures opportunities and benefits for all.
+Developing countries should demand fair globalization which ensures opportunities and benefits for all.
 Interest of the workers should also be taken care of.

 Q.10.
-“The impact of globalisation has not been uniform.”
+“The impact of globalization has not been uniform.”
 Explain this statement.

 Ans.
-While globalisation has benefited the well-off consumers and also producers with skill, education and wealth, many small producers and workers have suffered as a result of the rising competition.
+While globalization has benefited the well-off consumers and also producers with skill, education and wealth, many small producers and workers have suffered as a result of the rising competition.

 Q.11.
-How has liberalisation of trade and investment policies helped the globalisa-tion process?
+How has liberalization of trade and investment policies helped the globalization process?

 Ans.
-Liberalisation of trade and investment has facilitated globalisation by removing barriers to trade and investment.
-At international level, WTO has put pressure on developing couintries to liberalise trade and investment.
+Liberalization of trade and investment has facilitated globalization by removing barriers to trade and investment.
+At international level, WTO has put pressure on developing countries to liberalize trade and investment.

 Q.12.
 How does foreign trade lead to integration of markets across countries?
 Explain with an example.